Stroke care

-Our team of stroke specialists offers timely, effective care for a variety of stroke and cerebrovascular conditions.
+Our stroke specialists offer effective care for a variety of stroke and cerebrovascular conditions.

 The good news is that the timing of stroke treatment can make all the difference in the outcome.
 If proper stroke treatment is administered quickly, damage to the brain can be minimized.
 That’s why we offer prompt, comprehensive stroke treatment – so you can recover quickly and get back to living your best life.

-It’s important to be aware of the signs and symptoms of stroke.
+It’s important to be aware of stoke symptoms as they can progress quickly.
 If you or a loved one is experiencing any of the stroke symptoms below, call 9-1-1 and seek immediate medical attention.
 Every second counts.

-There are several different types of stroke, as well as other conditions that affect the brain and its blood vessels.
-These conditions can cause stroke-like symptoms.
-Known as cerebrovascular conditions, they include things like brain aneurysm and hemorrhage.
+There are several different types of strokes, as well as other conditions that affect the brain and its blood vessels.
+These conditions are known as cerebrovascular conditions and can mimic stroke symptoms.
+They include things like brain aneurysm and hemorrhage.

 Types of stroke we treat include: